google/comprehensive-rust/src/std-traits/operators.md

 - You could implement `Add` for two different types, e.g.
   `impl Add<(i32, i32)> for Point` would add a tuple to a `Point`.

+The `Not` trait (`!` operator) is notable because it does not "boolify" like the same operator in C-family languages; instead, for integer types it negates each bit of the number, which arithmetically is equivalent to subtracting it from -1:
+`!5 == -6`.

 </details>

 [1]: https://doc.rust-lang.org/std/ops/index.html